marxin/texi2rst-generated/sphinx/gccint/interfacing-to-gcc-output.rst

   This is part of the GCC manual.
   For copying conditions, see the GPL license file

+.. index:: interfacing to GCC output, run-time conventions, function call conventions, conventions, run-time

 .. _interface:

-.. index:: interfacing to GCC output

-.. index:: run-time conventions

-.. index:: function call conventions

-.. index:: conventions, run-time

 Interfacing to GCC Output
 -------------------------